iambumblehead/scroungejs/README.md

 ![scrounge](https://github.com/iambumblehead/scroungejs/raw/master/img/hand10.png)

-A sample scroungejs configuration is found in spec/.
-But here's one with several common configuration options.
-Configuration properties are optional and if you're unsure about an option, you probably don't need it.
+A test configuration is found in spec/.
+Here's a config with some common options.
+[All options][6] are optional and if you're unsure about an option, you likey don't need it.

-All options with some descriptions are found in [scrounge_opts.js][6].

 ```javascript
 scroungejs.build({
   version        : require('./package.json').version,